-From purchasing to production, to stocks, sales, customer service and financial management, managers look for a single, integrated solution that enables them to accelerate key business processes in a collaborative way, linking employees, partners, suppliers and customers to a common data source.
+From purchasing to production, to stocks, sales, customer service and financial management, managers look for a single, integrated software planning solution that enables them to accelerate key business processes in a collaborative way, linking employees, partners, suppliers and customers to a common data source.
+The benefits of using an enterprise resource planning system:

 - Reduction of costs